RickyDonne/100-days-of-code/log.md

 I guess I will practice few problems on CODECHEF first before switching back to SPOJ.
 SPOJ is a bit challenging.

+### Day 13: January, 13th, 2021

+**Today's Progress**:
+Solved few more problems on CODECHEF.
+I am getting used to writing clean code and understanding the importance of reading and thinking about a problem first rather than writing code.

+**Thoughts:**
+Even after getting stuck in a problem it's just a matter of time to find the solution.
+If you think about a problem and try different ways to solve it you will eventually get to the solution.

 ### Day : January, , 2021

 **Today's Progress**: